Engineering blog

 • Symmetry was used to emphasize the center of the structure.

-• Elements such as gabled roofs, steeples, giant order pilasters and central pediments can be found.
+• Elements such as gabled roofs, steeples, giant order pilasters, and central pediments can be found.

 • Classical references are also present.
 These include arches, columns, frontons, gables, and so on.
 These were mainly decorative and used for exterior facades.

-• Elements of Baroque architecture in general are, of course, also found.
+• Elements of Baroque architecture, in general, are, of course, also found.
 These include an impression of grandeur, large domes, drama, and the use of mirrors to accentuate light.
 However, note that Dutch Baroque is more subdued than other Baroque styles when it comes to exteriors.

 Proponents and Architects